Morriar/nit/lib/geometry/README.md

 * Dynamic: You just need to fill the quadtree with objects, and when the threshold is reached, it will automatically divide the current region, depending on the distribution of objects already in the region.

+### `SQuadTree`

+> You need to specify a zone when creating the quadtree,
+> which will be the zone corresponding to the root node.
+> Each subdivision cut the space in 4 equal regions from
+> the center of the parent node.

+### `DQuadTree`

+> The center of the parent node is determined by the average
+> values of the data it contains when `item_limit` is reached.

 ## Polygons